Aryk-Tech/IT-Labs-Portfolio/Networking/Switch-Router-Network/README.md

 ## Final Network Topology

-This screenshot shows the final network topology after all configurations were completed.
-All devices are properly connected and the router successfully routes traffic between networks.
+The final network topology shows all devices properly connected and operational.

 ![Final Network Topology](final-network-topology.png)

 ---

-# Conclusion
+## Result

-In this lab, a small network consisting of a router, switch, and two PCs was successfully built and configured using Cisco Packet Tracer.
+The router, switch, and PCs were successfully configured and tested.
+After enabling router interfaces and assigning IP addresses, devices were able to communicate across different networks.
+This lab demonstrates basic network configuration and connectivity verification using Cisco Packet Tracer.

-Static IPv4 addressing and Cisco IOS CLI commands were used to configure device interfaces and enable communication between different networks.
-Initial connectivity tests failed because routing had not yet been configured.
-After configuring the router interfaces and enabling them using the `no shutdown` command, the devices were able to communicate successfully.

-Additionally, the switch management interface was configured so that the switch could be managed within the network.

-This lab strengthened practical skills in network configuration, troubleshooting connectivity issues, and verifying communication between devices using ping tests.

----

-# Tools Used

-- Cisco Packet Tracer
-- Cisco IOS CLI
-- Static IPv4 Addressing
-- Ping for network connectivity testing

----

-# Sources

-Cisco Networking Academy – Packet Tracer Lab Instructions
-Cisco Networking Academy course modules and lesson materials